bnb-chain/greenfield-whitepaper/part3.md

 #### 16.3.1 Create and Edit Validator

-To be a validator, the runner must self-delegate BNB, grants the stake authorization to the gov module account, and then a proposal should be submitted to get votes from the existing validators.
-After the passing of the proposal, the validator would be created, and the self-delegation would be done by the gov module automatically.
+To become a validator, the runner must grant the delegate authorization to the gov module account with enough BNB, and then a proposal should be submitted to get votes from the existing validators.
+After the proposal is passed, the self-delegation would be done by the gov module, and the validator would be created automatically.
 The self delegation is required, and open delegation from other delegators will also be supported later.

 The validator creation logic should be changed later to reduce the